Critical Email Marketing Do’s and Don’ts for Professional Services

 Drip marketing campaigns are a great way to nurture contacts that aren’t currently ready to buy.
 These campaigns email out relevant educational content and offers to contacts over time to help nurture them through the sales funnel.

-Contacts generally require an average of 7-10 touch points to convert from a lead to an opportunity to a client.
+Contacts generally require an average of 8 touch points to get an initial meeting.
 So, it’s essential that your drip campaigns contain content on topics and issues that are most relevant to recipients.
-Are they interested in case studies, books, or whitepapers?
+Which issues and topics have they already show interest in?
 And remember to allow people the opportunity to contact you directly for your services whenever they’re ready.

 DON’T: Bombard Your List With Too Many Emails

 Stuffing your contacts’ inboxes will only make them more likely to delete your emails without ever opening or—worse—hit the unsubscribe button.
 If you currently send out other emails in addition to a drip campaign, you may want to consider omitting certain subscribers from the drip campaign so as not to overwhelm them with too many emails at once.
-Be strategic and look at the total number of emails you send per month.
+Be strategic and look at the total number of emails you send per month and keep a close eye on your unsubscribe rates.

 DO: Send Educational Content